Cpl Steven Bultje

-The physical restrictions in Steven’s current home take a toll on his parenting.
-His wheelchair does not fit through narrow doorways or hallways, so getting up in the middle of the night to tend to his children or get a drink is a large task.
-Additionally, leaving his home is challenging because there are stairs.
-A specially adapted custom home on one level with wide doorways will alleviate these issues.
-“I cannot wait to have a home that is obstacle free, so I can raise my children from my wheelchair,” he says.
+The physical restrictions in Steven’s previous home took a toll on his parenting.
+His wheelchair did not fit through narrow doorways or hallways, so getting up in the middle of the night to tend to his children or get a drink was a large task.
+Additionally, leaving his home was challenging because there were stairs.
+His single-level specially adapted custom home with wide doorways alleviates these issues.
+“I am relieved to have a home that is obstacle free, so I can raise my children from my wheelchair,” he says.

-Originally from Ohio, Steven is choosing to build his home in Texas to have better access to healthcare, escape the Midwest winters, and be a part of a strong community of Veterans.
+Originally from Ohio, Steven chose to build his home in Texas to have better access to healthcare, escape the Midwest winters, and be a part of a strong community of Veterans.